wu-jiahua/wu-jiahua.github.io/_pages/about.md

 I received a Ph.D. in Operations Management from [Rotman School of Management](https://www.rotman.utoronto.ca/), University of Toronto.
 I also hold a Master in [Electrical and Computer Engineering](https://www.ece.utoronto.ca/) from University of Toronto, and a Bachelor in [Electronic Engineering](https://www.ee.tsinghua.edu.cn/en/) from Tsinghua University.

+I am seeking highly motivated PhD students and research assistants (RAs) with a strong mathematical background.
+If you are interested in working with me, please feel free to send an email along with your CV, transcripts, and any other documents that showcase your research capabilities and potential.